technomancy/bussard/Contributing.md

 ## Code style

 Three-space indent; don't leave out parentheses just because they're technically optional. `local f = function() ... end` preferred to `local function f() ... end` unless the latter is needed for recursion.
 Try to keep it under 80 columns unless it would be awkward (usually strings for output).
-Lume is great; learn it inside out and use it.
+Lume is great;
+learn it inside out and use it.

-Some code (primarily the lisp and forth compilers) were imported from elsewhere and don't follow these rules all that well.
+Some code (primarily the lisp and forth compilers) were imported from elsewhere and don't follow these rules.

 ## Philosophy

 The whole game is about exploring a simulated world, pushing up against its boundaries, and breaking through those boundaries.
 Allowing the user to explore without fear of screwing something up irreparably is of paramount importance.

+In particular; there should be no failure states for the game before the spacetime junction is acquired.
+After the player has the junction, they can recover from failure states by activating it and jumping back to an earlier point in time.
+However, as much as possible, (prior to the finale sequence) progress that happens after the junction is acquired should be measured in terms of information acquired (which persists across junction activation), not about events which occur outside the ship and get undone by the junction.

 In-game documentation written as fictional technical manuals contributes to the hard-science hacker realism.

 As much of the game as possible should be implemented in userspace so it's modifiable by any intrepid player, except for places where that would result in cheating.
 However, in some places there are in-game explanations for behavior that would usually be classified as cheating; this is to be embraced.

 When in doubt, do what Emacs does.

 ## Code Organization

 The `ship` table (loaded from `ship/init.lua`) contains all game state.
 In particular, `ship.bodies` is the table for all the worlds, asteroids, and ships in the current system, and `ship.systems` contains all systems.
 (I guess it doesn't make all that much sense, but it's very convenient.)
+The `ship.systems` table is loaded from the `data/systems.lua` file.

 The `ship` table furthermore has a `.api` field on it which is the part of the ship which is exposed to the in-game sandboxed user code.
 Certain fields of `ship` are exposed through the `status` metatable as read-only fields (like position or velocity) in order to disallow cheating.
 The `ship.api.actions` table contains functions likely to be bound to in-game keys.
 Upgrades can introduce new functions here.

-The contents of the `src` and `docs` tables in `.api` are saved.
+The `ship.sandbox` table contains all the functions that are exposed as top-level values in the in-game Lua environment.
+Generic Lua functionality comes from `utils.sandbox`, while ship-specific things are added in the `sandbox` function in `ship/init.lua`; for instance, `print` is defined to be `ship.api.editor.print`, which places its output in the console.

+The player's progress through the game is tracked in the `ship.events` table, which keys strings to numbers which indicate when a specific event occurred.
+Events mostly affect mail and missions.

+Note that from an in-game perspective, the `ship.api` table is referred to as just `ship`.

+### Data

 The `data/` directory contains mostly non-code stuff like mail, missions, and definitions of star systems, but `data/src` also contains all the code that is loaded into the in-game computer by default and can be edited by the player.

+Theoretically, replacing the `assets`, `data`, and `doc` directories would give you a different game using the Bussard engine.
+Try to keep anything specific to the worlds and story of Bussard in these directories, and everything elsewhere should be agnostic, dealing only with the engine.

+#### Missions

+Missions are found in the `data/missions` directory.
+You accept them by replying to mail.
+The fields that a mission may have are all documented at the top of `mission.lua`.
+See `data/missions/passenger2` for an example of a complex mission.
+Usually completing a mission sets events, which allows for other missions to come available through new mail.

+The `ship.active_missions` table stores a record about each mission that is currently ongoing, containing at least its start time, required destinations, and messages to show upon reaching said destinations.
+This table is persisted, and missions can write arbitrary data to it in order to track mission progress in `mission.update` and other functions.

+#### Mail

+Mail is stored in-game in `ship.api.docs.mail`.
+There are basically 3 things that trigger mail delivery: timed events based on `data/msgs/timed.lua`, replying to a message, or something happening within a mission.
+Messages are in `data/msgs`.

+Certain messages are replyable.
+Pressing `alt-enter` when viewing them will either accept a mission (in `data/missions/` and named after the message-id of the original message), or cause an event to be triggered (`data/msgs/event.lua`), or cause another message to be sent to you, if there is a file in `data/msgs` whose filename is the message-id of the original message you reply to in order to get it.

+Files in `data/missions` and `data/msgs` that are named after message-id headers should also have symlinks to them for human-readable names.

+Mail should stick to the typical header/body pattern; roughly RFC 822.

+### OS and SSH

 The worlds you SSH into mostly run the Orb operating system, which is found in `os/orb`.
 All the scripts that run inside the OS are found in `resources` in that directory.
-The portals run the `os/lisp` operating system, and the `os/forth` OS will be used for the domain injector.
+The portals run the `os/lisp` operating system, and the `os/forth` OS will be used for the domain injector in the finale.

+The code that runs inside SSH connections is sandboxed similarly to code that runs on the ship's computer, but a different set of functions is exposed; see `sandbox` in `ship/ssh.lua`.
+Each world you log into offers services you can access using shell commands (cargo, upgrades, refueling, etc.) when you log in;
+the underlying (out-of-userspace, and therefore cheat-proof) functionality for these is implemented in `services.lua` and placed in the sandbox table so scripts in `/bin` can call them.

+The UI side of the SSH client is defined in `data/src/ssh`; it is based on the ship's computer's console mode, but it calls `ssh_send_line` from the ship's own sandbox rather than eval when you press enter.

+TODO: further explanation of SSH IO here.

+### Editor

 The onboard computer uses the `ship/editor.lua` interface for everything, not just editing code.
 Lua console sessions are run in an